19hours/sg-statutes/Acts/Companies Act.md

 ### Powers of directors

-157A\.—(1) The business of a company shall be managed by or under the direction of the directors.
+157A\.—(1) The business of a company shall be managed by, or under the direction or supervision of, the directors.

 [8/2003]

+[Act 36 of 2014 wef 01/07/2015]

-(2) The directors may exercise all the powers of a company except any power that this Act or the memorandum and articles of the company require the company to exercise in general meeting.
+(2) The directors may exercise all the powers of a company except any power that this Act or the constitution of the company requires the company to exercise in general meeting.

 [8/2003]

+[Act 36 of 2014 wef 03/01/2016]

 [Aust., 2002, s.
 198A]